 Diet is always the first place to look when your pet is experiencing urinary distress.
 Urine pH imbalance is a common cause of urinary dysfunction.
-A urinalysis will determine pH of your pet's urine.
+A urinalysis will determine the pH of your pet's urine.
 This will help in deciding if pH is a contributing factor.
 Normal urinary pH for dogs and cats is 5.5-7.0 but this is a wide range so it is best to check with your vet.
-It will vary based on your pets' age, species, diet and health status.
+It will vary based on your pets' age, species, diet, and health status.
 Generally, a slightly acidic urine pH is ideal (between 6-6.5).
 A balanced raw diet is the best place to start since it will naturally correct the urine pH of most animals' urine.
-If raw diet isn't possible, a home-cooked diet is the next best thing, followed by a canned diet.
+If a raw diet isn't possible, a home-cooked diet is the next best thing, followed by a canned diet.
 Moisture in food is also important because if an animal is not properly hydrated, they are more susceptible to infection and disease.
 For more on this, please read: What About Water?
-A raw diet also contains naturally occurring vitamins, minerals and antioxidants that can help to re-balance a diseased urinary tract and support kidney function.
-It is important to be sure that minerals, vitamins, fats, and proteins are being balanced correctly so email me at [email protected] if you are unsure and would like to discuss this in further detail.
+A raw diet also contains naturally occurring vitamins, minerals, and antioxidants that can help to re-balance a diseased urinary tract and support kidney function.
+It is important to be sure that minerals, vitamins, fats, and proteins are being balanced correctly.
 There are also several useful dietary supplements that can help with healing the urinary system.
 They will be discussed below.

 Urinary Tract Infections

-Infections of the urinary tract are generally caused by bacteria including e. coli, staphylcoccus, streptococcus, and proteus.
+Infections of the urinary tract are generally caused by bacteria including e. coli, staphylococcus, streptococcus, and proteus.
 Infections can also occur from fungus or parasites but this is less common.
-In any case, infection occurs when an animal's immune function is not at it's best.
+In any case, infection occurs when an animal's immune function is not at its best.
 Let's discuss ways in which to enhance the health of the urinary tract and overall immune function.
-Raw diet is #1!
-Infections cause the smooth muscle linings of the urethra and bladder to become inflamed, weakened and, over time, can cause permenant scarring and damage if left unattended and/or the infection can become chronic.
+A raw diet is #1!
+Infections cause the smooth muscle linings of the urethra and bladder to become inflamed, weakened and, over time, can cause permanent scarring and damage if left unattended and/or the infection can become chronic.
 Urinary infections are also painful and unpleasant so it's important to help your pet become comfortable as quickly as possible.
 They can also be a secondary symptom of an autoimmune disease called interstitial cystitis which is discussed below.
-Conventional treatment of UTI's includes antibiotics and anti-inflammatory drugs.
-A correctly balanced raw diet and supplementation to boost immune function and support the urinary system resolves many cases.
+Conventional treatment of UTIs includes antibiotics and anti-inflammatory drugs.
+A correctly balanced raw diet and supplementation to boost immune function and support the urinary system resolve many cases.

 Urinary Crystals and Stones (Urolithiasis)

-Struvite crytals: Struvite crystals are the most common type of uroliths in cats and usually occur when the urine pH is too alkaline, when minerals are not balanced within the diet, if there is an infection of Staphyloccocus and Proteus which produce excess ammonia or due to underlying metabolic disease.
+Struvite crystals: Struvite crystals are the most common type of uroliths in cats and usually occur when the urine pH is too alkaline - when minerals are not balanced within the diet, if there is an infection of Staphyloccocus and Proteus which produce excess ammonia or due to underlying metabolic disease.

-It is important to rule out urinary infection or other physical health ailments before assuming that your pet is behaving badly with his/her toilet routines.
-If all urine/blood tests come back negative for physical problems, you may wish to discuss solutions for behaviour management such as an animal trainer/behaviorist, homeopathic treatment or calming pheromones such as Feliway or D.A.P.
-Coventional treatments sometimes involve drug therapy.
+It is important to rule out urinary infections or other physical health ailments before assuming that your pet is behaving badly with his/her toilet routines.
+If all urine/blood tests come back negative for physical problems, you may wish to discuss solutions for behavior management such as an animal trainer/behaviorist, homeopathic treatment, or calming pheromones such as Feliway or D.A.P.
+Conventional treatments sometimes involve drug therapy.

 Dietary Supplements for Urinary Tract and Kidney Health*

-Cranberry extract: The mechanism of how cranberry extract helps to prevent UTI's is still a topic of debate but it is high in anti-oxidants that support immune function.
-It also contains phytochemicals that may prevent bacteria from sticking to the walls of the urinary tract and it acidifys urine to inhibit the growth of harmful bacteria.
+Cranberry extract: The mechanism of how cranberry extract helps to prevent UTIs is still a topic of debate but it is high in antioxidants that support immune function.
+It also contains phytochemicals that may prevent bacteria from sticking to the walls of the urinary tract and it acidifies urine to inhibit the growth of harmful bacteria.
 Cranberry is useful in cases of urinary tract infection as well as some cases of urolithiasis.

-N-Acetyl glucosamine (NAG): N-Acetyl glucosamine is a compound derived from sealife that reduces inflammation and repairs smooth muscle linings within the body such as bladder, urethra as well as stomach and intestines.
-It is useful in cases of infection, urolithaisis and interstitial cystitis.
+N-Acetyl glucosamine (NAG): N-Acetyl glucosamine is a compound derived from sea life that reduces inflammation and repairs smooth muscle linings within the body such as bladder, urethra as well as stomach and intestines.
+It is useful in cases of infection, urolithiasis, and interstitial cystitis.

-Wysong Biotic pH - : (From Wysong): Wysong Biotic pH-™ is a vitamin/mineral supplement designed for cats or dogs needing assistance generating and maintaining an acidic urine to help prevent struvite/triple phosphate crystal formation.
-Wysong Biotic pH-™ restores nutrients which regulate metabolism to generate an acid urine.
-An acid urine has been demonstrated to not only be calculolytic (dissolves existing stones), but also preventive for the formation of the common struvite uroliths/crystals in Urological Syndrome.
+Wysong Biotic pH - : (From Wysong): Wysong Biotic pH-™ is a vitamin/mineral supplement designed for cats or dogs needing assistance generating and maintaining acidic urine to help prevent struvite/triple phosphate crystal formation.
+Wysong Biotic pH-™ restores nutrients that regulate metabolism to generate acidic urine.
+Acidic urine has been demonstrated to not only be calculolytic (dissolves existing stones), but also preventive for the formation of the common struvite uroliths/crystals in Urological Syndrome.
 Visit www.wysong.net for more details.

-Wysong Biotic pH + : (From Wysong): Wysong Biotic pH+ is a cat and dog supplement designed pets needing assistance generating and maintaining an alkaline urine to help prevent oxalate, urate or cystine crystal formation.
+Wysong Biotic pH + : (From Wysong): Wysong Biotic pH+ is a cat and dog supplement designed for pets needing assistance generating and maintaining alkaline urine to help prevent oxalate, urate, or cystine crystal formation.
 Wysong Biotic pH+ restores proper mineral balance and metabolism such that a more alkaline (basic) urine is generated.
-Biotic pH+™ helps treat and naturally prevent oxalate, urate and cystine urolith/crystal formation by promoting and alkaline urine, and also combats metabolic acidosis, an insidious problem that can adversely impact health in many ways.
+Biotic pH+™ helps treat and naturally prevent oxalate, urate, and cystine urolith/crystal formation by promoting and alkaline urine, and also combats metabolic acidosis, an insidious problem that can adversely impact health in many ways.
 Visit www.wysong.net for more details.

 Vitamin C: Vitamin C is a powerful antioxidant that boosts immune function and can also inhibit bacterial growth in the urine by making it more acidic. it is often used in high doses for animals experiencing any of the above urinary diseases.
 Ascorbic acid is often used but if your pet has a sensitive digestive system, you may wish to use a buffered vitamin C which is easier to digest.
 Dosage will vary based on the animals' weight.
 Always start with a low dose and work up to the maximum dose over the course of 1-2 weeks.

-Di-methylglycine (DMG): DMG is an amino acid derivative that supports immune and metabolic function. it is extremely useful in cases of chronic UTI's, recovery from urinary crystals/stones and interstitial cystits.
-Liquid form is best and can be given in food.
+Dimethylglycine (DMG): DMG is an amino acid derivative that supports immune and metabolic function. it is extremely useful in cases of chronic UTIs, recovery from urinary crystals/stones, and interstitial cystitis.
+The liquid form is best and can be given in food.
 Best stored in the refrigerator.
 Cats and small dogs: 3-6 drops twice daily, Medium dogs: 9 drops twice daily, Large-Giant breed dogs: 12-15 drops twice daily.

 Feline and Canine Renal Support from Standard Process: This product is a glandular/herbal combination that is only available through your veterinarian.
 Many holistic vets carry it but it is only used in certain health programs.
-Discuss this supplement with your vet if your pet has renal dysfuntion.
-Standard Process make extremely high quality and effective dietary supplements.
+Discuss this supplement with your vet if your pet has renal dysfunction.
+Standard Process makes extremely high-quality and effective dietary supplements.

 *Always be sure to discuss all options with your veterinarian before deciding the best healing course for your pet.